priyamsaikia/PushEZ/readme.md

 ```
 To check if the app is working well,

-1. note the token ID or registration ID from console (that you receive in the method
+a)  Note the token ID or registration ID from console, that you receive in the method

 ```java
 public void onRegistrationComplete(String registrationId) {
         Log.d("take your token", registrationId);
     }
 ```

-2. Note the Server API Key from Google Developers' Console
+b)  Note the Server API Key from Google Developers' Console
-3. and visit <h5>http://androidbegin.com/tutorial/gcm.html </h5>enter your key and registration id in the provided form, enter message
+c)  Visit <h5>http://androidbegin.com/tutorial/gcm.html </h5>enter your key and registration id in the provided form, enter message
   and check your console to know if you have received the message (or generate a notification in this method

 ```java